hartzis/hartzis.me/posts/2016-05-28-open-source-contribution.md

 I started my developing adventures in javascript and front end development a little over two years ago, and before javascript I enjoyed scripting with python.
 While using both of these languages I've benefited tremendously from open source technologies, specifically [GDAL](https://pypi.python.org/pypi/GDAL/) with python and [react](http://facebook.github.io/react/) with [redux](http://redux.js.org/).

-Open source projects have had and continue to have a dramatic and profound effected on my career and life.
+Open source projects have had and continue to have a dramatic and profound affect on my career and life.
 A great example is the community around [react](http://facebook.github.io/react/).
 It is so helpful, encouraging, and positive.

 ## Contributing to open source